piravp/dictionary/README.md

 *The current version (.pdf) can be found [here](./dictionary.pdf).*

 ### Contribute
-This is a document that is meant to be understood by everyone.
-Ambitious, *indeed*.
-To achieve this, there needs to be more definitions added.
-For that reason, any contribution is appreciated.
-Styling, corrections, new definitions, anything.
+This is a document that is meant to be understood by everyone - to achieve this, there needs to be more people working on the project.
+Any type of contribution, styling, corrections, new definitions is highly encouraged.